starship-s/Open-WebUI-OpenRouter-pipe/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Logs**
+Attach debug logs for the chat session and the rror generated

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'